yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-28-debugging-unhealthy-self-expectations.md

-## Question Bank TODO
+## Question Bank
-* Raise your hand question
+* "Raise your hand" questions to the panel.
+  > The goal of these questions is to demonstrate that the panelists relate to many of the same struggles/expectations.
+It is okay if not all panelists raise their hands; this could be a good place for discussion.
   * Raise your hand if there has been a time in your PhD in which you felt like you were doing worse than everyone else around you?
+  * For many, the first year of the PhD feels slow -- it feels like you work hard, and relative to more experienced PhD students, not too much comes out.
+Raise your hand if you feel like you've had that experience.
+  * Difficult experiences are often difficult because they challenge our identities / how we think of ourselves.
+Raise your hand if you feel like you've had such an experience during the PhD?
 * Detecting and addressing unhealthy expectations
-  *  What is an effective way to erase a bad habit of a negative self-expectation.
-And how do we detect one?
+  *  What is an effective way to erase a bad habit of a negative self-expectation and how do we detect one?
-  *
+  *  What is a struggle around expectations that you still face?
+  *  How do we check if we meet our advisor's expectations?
+The guide suggests that we directly ask them, but sometimes people are reluctant to give negative feedback in person.
+  * I was expecting to do more "great" research work by this point.
+Is it an unhealthy self-expectation?
+  * If we need to lower expectations too much for them to be unhealthy, should we even keep going?
+If we need to adjust our expectations too much, does it mean that we're not the right people to do this?
+  * What are some concrete things you have done to build healthy expectations?
 * First year:
-  * For many, the first year of the PhD feels slow -- it feels like you work hard, and relative to more experienced PhD students, not too much comes out.
-Raise your hand if you feel like you've had that experience.
-  * Is there a particular situation in which you felt this most strongly?
+  * Is there a particular situation in which the PhD felt very slow?
 How did you overcome this?
+  * Is it expected by most advisors that I should get papers published by the end of the first year?
-* Work/life balance:
+* Time management:
   * For us to be productive and happy, it's important to have work/life balance.
 How do you maintaining this balance over the PhD so far?
+  * What are some ways of getting feedback on time management, especially with course work?
+How much time are we expected to spend on courses?
+How much time does an average student spend on it?
+  * Sometimes I feel that I am just doing "busy work".
+How do I know if the work I do is necessary or worth the time?
+  *  What type of daily schedule do you follow and how does it keep you productive and happy?
+  *  How do you manage guilt for not doing work (e.g. taking time to relax/do a hobby instead)?
 * Imposter phenomenon:
-  * Is there a specific situation you can share in which you felt this particularly strongly?
+  * Is there a specific situation you can share in which you felt imposter phenomenon strongly?
 How did you overcome it?
+  * While I know I should not compare myself to everyone surrounding me, I don't know how not to.
+Do you still find yourself doing this?
+How do you either prevent it or minimize the effect it has on you?
-* Skills:
+* Skills and self-management:
   * In what ways have you improved during the PhD?
 How have you changed?
+  * What are some good ways to set short term and long term goals during a semester?
+To feel like you're advancing in your PhD, what are some good milestones to set for a semester?
+  * How do you create rewards for yourself when doing your long term research, or how do you associate positive validation with things as simple as running an experiment or reading a paper?
+  * How do you deal with a couple weeks in which you are too busy or demotivated to do research work (eg. busy with courses)?
+How do you maintain communication with your advisor during these periods?
+  * How do I get around the feeling of not having anything to work on?
+  * I find it difficult to express what I've thought about in the meetings with several professors.
+Do you have advice for speaking up in meetings?
 * Identity:
-  * Difficult experiences are often difficult because they challenge our identities / how we think of ourselves.
-Raise your hand if you feel like you've had such an experience during the PhD?
-  * What was the experience?
+  * What was an experience you had that challenged your identity?
 How did you reconcile your old and new identities?
+  * How do you deal with the self-imposed pressure of wanting to make worthwhile scientific contributions despite being in either a fast-paced field like ML/NLP or in a field that's new to you whose "mainstream" contributions and methods you don't fully understand or agree with?
+  * What do you do when you set expectations for yourself that seem toxic to everyone around you but that you are okay with?
+Is it worth it to constantly explain yourself and your rationale?
 * Community:
   * What is your community?
 How did you find it?
 What role does it have in your PhD experience?
 * Positive outlook: